 Apple’s stock felt some pain at the start of the COVID-19 pandemic.
 However, the company quickly recovered as investors realized that the tech giant would ultimately benefit from a push to stay at home as demand for high-quality consumer electronics and home entertainment options climbed.

 Moreover, the company’s activity in health care and activities in the fight against the COVID-19 pandemic have resonated well with investors.
-All in all, the company has more than rebounded from the crisis, with share prices climbing nearly 130% since mid-pandemic lows.
+All in all, the company has more than rebounded from the crisis, with share prices climbing more than 150% since mid-pandemic lows.

 With a stronghold on the smartphone industry and a heavily diversified portfolio across the technology sector, Apple stock is a compelling investment opportunity for those looking to take part in the tremendous long-run growth seen in big tech.